ochiengg/Elevvo/Week2/README.md

 The main aim for this was to create a contact form which would be responsive for all screen sizes - as well as including interactive elements and basic validation via JavaScript!

+## 🛠 Tools Used:
-🧠Tools Used: HTML, CSS and JavaScript
+HTML, CSS and JavaScript

+## 💡 Features:
+- Javascript Validation
+- Easy to use form input